libsusa/susa/README.md

 ```
 make test
 ```
-should you verify which test(s) has/have been failed, run the following for more detailed report.
+Should you verify which test(s) has/have been failed, run the following for a more detailed report.

 ```
 ctest -V